 But is a ‘healthy low salt diet‘ – truly healthier for everyone?

-Certain people might actually need a little more sodium than they are getting – including those suffering from adrenal fatigue/hypofunction, chronically low blood pressure, and endurance athletes.
+Certain people might actually need more sodium than they are getting – including those suffering from adrenal fatigue/hypofunction, chronically low blood pressure, and endurance athletes.

 Sodium is an Electrolyte